 Professor of Political Economy and Social Change

 Massimo De Angelis is Professor of Political Economy and Social Change and co-director of the Centre for Social Justice and Change.
-He has a Degree in Political Sciences (Milan, 1985) and a PhD in Economics (Salth Lake City, 1995).
-His current research is on Commons as social systems, their design, resilience, sustainability and strategy of development within the context of multimodal crises of contemporary neolibearal capitalism.
+He has a degree in Political Sciences (Milan, 1985) and a PhD in Economics (Salt Lake City, 1995).
+His current research is on Commons as social systems, their design, resilience, sustainability and strategy of development within the context of multimodal crises of contemporary neoliberal capitalism.

 My research has covered several areas: from the theory of political economy, to the political economy of contemporary global capitalism and crises; social movements and commons.
-I use an interdisciplinary approach following a practice of bricolage, meshing marxist theory and eco-feminism, with second order complexity thory and whatever I found useful to answer the questions that my insatiable curiosity make me raise.
+I use an interdisciplinary approach following a practice of bricolage, meshing Marxist theory and eco-feminism, with second order complexity theory and whatever I found useful to answer the questions that my insatiable curiosity make me raise.

 Anthropocene: Victims, Narrators, and Revolutionaries